 \item The second term in the second integral , $S(\vec{\theta}, \mu, z)$ is the selection function that decides whether an event is detectable or not given a lensing magnification of $\mu$, source luminosity distance $d_l$ (which corresponds to a source redshift $z$) and the source masses and spins $(m_{1s}, m_{2s}, \vec{\chi_1}, \vec{\chi_2})$.
 The selection function has a maximum value of unity with a minimum of zero.
-It is a monotonically increasing function of magnification $\mu$ and a monotonically decreasing function of the source redshift $z$.
-Therefore, the second integral evaluates the effective probability of detection of a GW event from a redshift of $z$ which has a magnification of $\mu$.
+It is a monotonically increasing function of magnification $\mu$ and a monotonically decreasing function of the redshift of the source $z$.
+Therefore, the second integral evaluates the effective probability of detection of a GW event from a redshift of $z$ that has a magnification of $\mu$.

-\item The first term in the first integral $R(z)$ is the merger density rate (in units of number of events / unit time / unit volume) as a function of the redshift.
-Here $R_0$ is the merger density rate at $z \approx 0$, $z_p$ is the peak redshift of the merger density and $m_\alpha$ and $m_\beta$ constants that governs the nature of the merger rate density at low redshift (upto $z \approx z_p$) and at high redshift (beyond $z \approx z_p$).
-To account for the expansion of the universe, each rate (or frequency) is redshifted by the factor $(1+z)$, put at the denominator in the integrand. \item The second term of the first integral $dV/dz$ is the differential comoving volume which tells how the volume of a sphere up to a redshift $z$ varies with $z$.
-Here $dV$ can be considered as the comoving volume of the spherical shell at redshift $z$ with thickness $dz$.
-Therefore by chain rule $dV = \frac{dV}{dz}dz$ produces the volume element to be integrated over in the first integral. \item The third term in the first integral $\tau( \geq \mu, z)$ tells about the lensing optical depth of the universe in variation with $z$.
-The lensing optical depth describes the probability of an GW at redshift $z$ being lensed with a magnification $\mu$.
+\item The first term in the first integral $R(z)$ is the merger density rate (in units of the number of events / unit time / unit volume) as a function of the redshift.
+Here $R_0$ is the merger density rate at $z \approx 0$, $z_p$ is the peak redshift of the merger density and $m_\alpha$ and $m_\beta$ constants that govern the nature of the merger rate density at low redshift (up to $z \approx z_p$) and at high redshift (beyond $z \approx z_p$).
+To account for the expansion of the universe, each rate (or frequency) is redshifted by the factor $(1+z)$, put at the denominator in the integrand. \item The second term of the first integral $dV/dz$ is the differential comoving-volume which tells how the volume of a sphere up to a redshift $z$ varies with $z$.
+Here, $dV$ can be considered as the comoving-volume of the spherical shell at redshift $z$ with thickness $dz$.
+Therefore, by chain rule $dV = \frac{dV}{dz}dz$ produces the volume element to be integrated in the first integral. \item The third term in the first integral $\tau( \geq \mu, z)$ is the optical depth of lensing in the universe in variation with $z$.
+The optical depth of lensing describes the probability that a GW in redshift $z$ is lensed with a magnification $\mu$.

 \end{enumerate}